-Attelus paused briefly in his ravenous eating treating her with a happy, wide smile that said; "don't worry about it."
+Attelus paused briefly in his ravenous eating, treating her with a happy, broad smile that said; "don't worry about it."

 "So who gave you, your sword?" he asked.

-The teenager swallowed his mouthful with a huge animated gulp and asked, "who gave you yours?"
+The teenager swallowed his mouthful with a substantial animated gulp and asked, "who gave you yours?"

-"Oh this?"
-Estella looked down at the sheathed blade at her hip, "my father actually gave me mine to, funny that."
+"Oh, this?"
+Estella looked down at the sheathed blade at her hip, "my father gave me mine to, funny that."

 "Your good with it too," he commented, "did your father train you?"

 "No," she said, looking back to him, "it was our family's master of the blade who taught me."

 Attelus paused before biting his next mouthful and raised his eyebrows in distinct bemusement, "family's master of the blade...are you?"